-- Differential Host clock of 133/200 MHz (HCLKP/HCLKN).
-This clock supports FSB transfer rates of 533/800 MT/s.
-The Host PLL generates 2x, 4x, and 8x versions of the host clock for internal optimizations. - Chipset core clock synchronized to host clock. - Internal and External Memory clocks of 266, 333 and 400 MHz generated from one of two (G)MCH PLLs that use the Host clock as a reference.
-These clocks Include 2x and 4x for internal optimizations. - The PCI Express PLL of 100 MHz Serial Reference Clock (GCLKP/GCLKN) generates the PCI Express core clock of 250 MHz. - Display timings are generated from display PLLs that use a 96 MHz differential non-spread spectrum clock as a reference.
-Display PLLs can also use the SDVO_TVCLKIN[+/-] from an SDVO device as a reference (82946GZ GMCH only). - All of the above clocks are capable of tolerating Spread Spectrum clocking as defined in the Clock Generator specification. - Host, Memory, and PCI Express Graphics PLLs and all associated internal clocks are disabled until PWROK is asserted.
+- Differential Host clock of 200/266 MHz (HCLKP/HCLKN).
+Supports transfer rates of 800/1066 MT/s. - Memory clocks of 333 and 400 MHz generated from (G)MCH PLLs that use the Host clock as a reference. - The PCI Express PLL of 100Mhz Serial Reference Clock (GCLKP/GCLKN) generates the PCI Express core clock of 250 MHz - Display timings are generated from display PLLs that use a 96MHz differential nonspread spectrum clock as a reference.
+Display PLLs can also use the sDVO_TVCLKIN[+/-] from an SDVO device as a reference. - All of the above clocks are capable of tolerating Spread Spectrum clocking. - Host, Memory, and PCI Express Graphics PLLs and all associated internal clocks are disabled until PWROK is asserted.